Gaiters: Military origins and terminology

 In army parlance, a gaiter covers leg and bootlacing; a legging covers only the leg.
-In RAF parlance, gaiter includes legging.
-The American Army during World War I and World War II had leggings, which were gaiters.
+In Royal Air Force parlance, gaiter includes leggings.
+The United States Army during World War I and World War II had leggings, which were gaiters.
 Above the knee spatterdashes were cotton or canvas, as were many gaiters of varying lengths thereafter.
 Leather gaiters were rare in military usage, though sometimes a calf-length cotton gaiter had leather kneecaps added.
 Leggings, however, were very often made of leather, but also canvas.

 On foot

 Gaiters are a type of protective clothing for a person's ankles and legs below the knee.
 Gaiters are worn when walking, hiking, running (especially orienteering and rogaining) outdoors amongst dense underbrush or in snow, with or without snowshoes.
 Heavy gaiters are often worn when using crampons, to protect the leg and ankle from the spikes of the opposite foot.
 Gaiters strap over the hiking boot and around the person's leg to provide protection from branches and thorns and to prevent mud, snow, etc. from entering the top of the boot.
 Gaiters may also be worn as protection against snake bites.

 Gaiters fill the same function as puttees, a part of numerous military uniforms.
 Gaiters known as jambieres (derived from the French word jambe for legs, hence leggings) were part of the uniform of Zouave infantry regiments.